Bclavelmythics/genai-interview/README.md

 ## Prerequisites
 * Sign up on together.ai and obtain an API key
 * Use python 3.11 and install requirements (pip3.11 install -r requirements.txt)
-  * Bonus: use virtual environment
+  * Bonus: Use a virtual environment

 ## Problem 1